 Black History Month

-During the month of February, we recognize Black History Month at King's.
+Throughout February, we recognize Black History Month at King's.
 This is a further opportunity to bring awareness of Black history and culture to the King's community.
-King's continue to strive towards further diversity and inclusivity.
+King's continues to work for further diversity and inclusivity.

 BIPOC Student Support Group

 This is an important time to recognize the experiences of people of colour on campus and their daily life.
 Shifting Perspectives, KUCSC, and King's Student Affairs are teaming up to facilitate a BIPOC Student Support group.
 This is a safe place for students to be heard, seen and relate to one another.
 There will be conversations regarding racism, discrimination, microaggression sexism etc. This platform acknowledges each individuals’ differences and projects their voice on campus.